 - Execute

-- Execute ALU operation or control flow adjustment.
+- Execute the Arithmetic Logic Unit (ALU) operation or control flow adjustment.

 - Memory

-- Access memory to perform load (memory to register) or store (register to memory) instruction.
+- Access memory to perform load (memory to register) or store (register to memory) operation.

 - Writeback

-- Writeback the instruction result to the register.
+- Save the result of the instruction execution to the register.

 - Fetch

-- CPU executes binary by running electrical signals inside logic gates.
+- The CPU executes the binary by running electronic signals inside the logic gates.